Cryptography: Signing, Hashing

 Public key cryptography is solid, mature, and well-documented.
+(Hash codes have been around forever.)
 This project uses standard open-source implementations and formats.

 The public key is shared openly, like a username.